 The Hidden Risks of Passive Investing

-Submitted by JMB Financial Managers on January 9th, 2019It is no secret that investment dollars have been shifting from actively managed investments to passively managed investments.
-There’s one number that explains a good portion of this phenomena: 7.23%.
-The compounded annual growth rate (CAGR) of the S&P 500 has been over the last 15 years ending in 2019 has been a paltry 7.23% per year.
+It is no secret that investment dollars have been shifting from actively managed investments to passively managed investments (i.e., Index Funds).
+There’s one number that explains a good portion of this phenomenon: 13.80%.
+The compounded annual growth rate (CAGR) of the S&P 500 Index over the last 15 years ending December 31, 2024, was 13.80% per year.
+This high rate of return has given birth to, among other things, an explosion of exchange-traded market index funds seeking better performance.

 What You Need to Know About Passive Investing

+In other words, returns are based on "being in the right place at the right time" over the long run.
 The returns by asset class in the past 10 years can be seen in the chart below.

-Passive Investing is a Non-strategy
+Passive Investing is a Non-Strategy

-Being passive as a strategy is bothersome.
-It is nothing more than an I-give-up strategy.
-Oddly enough, it was actually Mao (who was hardly a capitalist) who famously stated, “Our goal is to make our opponent passive”.
-Therefore, this begs the question of what are investors missing about the index fund as a way to protect and grow their capital?
+Being passive as an allocation strategy is bothersome.
+It looks more like an "I-give-up strategy" than a means for optimizing returns.
+Oddly enough, it was Mao Tse-tung (who was hardly a capitalist) who famously stated, “Our goal is to make our opponent passive”.
+Therefore, this begs the question, "What are investors missing when they commit to passive investing as a way to protect and grow their capital?"

 To begin with, there are thousands of indexes and even more index funds that track them.
 How do you choose the best one for your situation?
 If you do all your own research to select an index fund, you have, in essence, become an active manager.
-Few individual investors have the time, or more importantly, expertise for this.
+Few individual investors have the time, or more importantly, the expertise for this.

 Markets, by nature, move up and down.
-Sometimes down comes over 2-3 years, and sometimes it comes in a single, staggering chop.
+Sometimes down comes over 2-3-5 years, and sometimes it comes in a single, staggering chop.
 Who steps in to mitigate the damage, and who takes action to re-engage once things have settled down?
 That would be the individual investor once again.

 *Investors cannot invest directly in indexes.
 The performance of any index is not indicative of the performance of any investment and does not take into account the effects of inflation and the fees and expenses associated with investing.
 Asset allocation, which is driven by complex mathematical models, should not be confused with the much simpler concept of diversification.
 Asset allocation cannot eliminate the risk of fluctuating prices and uncertain returns and it is an investment strategy that will not guarantee a profit or protect you from loss.

-Download your copy of A Case for Active Risk Management, to learn how active management can mean the difference between achieving your financial goals and lifestyle dreams by embracing the precision of a well-defined, active strategy.
+Download your copy of A Case for Active Risk Management, to learn how active management can mean the difference between pursuing your financial goals and lifestyle dreams by embracing the precision of a well-defined, active strategy.

-Download Your Free Brochure Here
+Download Your Complimentary Brochure Here

 --